dotlang/language/doc/RFE.md

 - Use case: Implement observable.
 We have to keep track of a list of observers.
 This can be stored in a ll.
 I don't think its necessary.
 We can do it via functions.

-? - Can we also treat a sequence of channels as a channel?
+Y - Can we also treat a sequence of channels as a channel?
 This may simplify select.
 If we assume we only need either read or write:
 ```
 read_data = [rch1, rch2]()